14 April 2022

 Please do not bring dependent children to your appointment without prior consultation unless they are fully vaccinated and can wear a mask.

-All patients and visitors are required to wear a level 3 surgical mask when on our premises.
-Cloth masks are not permitted.
+All patients and visitors are required to wear a mask when on our premises.
+Cloth masks are not permitted in our hospital.

 If a child is a patient between ages 9-12, they are exempt from wearing a surgical mask, although preferable if they are able to tolerate it.